-‘My social change proposal is to bring diverse leaders together to support Aboriginal and Torres Strait Islander communities to eat well, move more and stay healthy.’
+‘My social change project is a call to action to inspire non-Indigenous Australians to support Aboriginal and Torres Strait Islander flourishing.’

-Penny’s career has spanned several Government Departments, focusing on Indigenous health, welfare reform, disability policy, research and evaluation.
+Penelope’s career has spanned several Government Departments, focusing on Indigenous health, welfare reform, disability policy, research and evaluation.
 She has worked in post-crisis Timor-Leste and Haiti as a diplomat and then an aid worker.
-She further developed her knowledge of social change through a Master of Applied Anthropology and Participatory Development from the Australian National University.
+She further developed her knowledge of social change through a Masters of Applied Anthropology and Participatory Development from the Australian National University.
 Penelope is a Board Director of Beryl Women Inc, Australia’s longest-running women’s refuge.